TejDyal/RacketFuryPSVRLeagueBackend/README.md

 The first season will not be perfect in grouping similar standards but as the seasons continue and players get promoted/demoted, players will, by nature of the box league structure, progress to the appropriate division of their playing standard.

 <br><br>
+When a new player resgisters, they will be asked to self rate their ability (beginner, average, good) so they can be placed in an appropriate standard division.

 ### __What if a player doesn't want to enter leagues but wants to just arrange friendlies?__
 <br>